How do I import and sell Medical Devices in the UAE?

 The distribution and importation of Medical Devices in the UAE is controlled by the Ministry of Health (Ministry of Health and Prevention) which is a Federal body and regulates the importation and distribution of Medical Equipment and Consumables in all Emirates.

-In order to import and sell Medical Devices and Equipment into the UAE, firstly the company importing the equipment must be correctly set up and registered with the Ministry of Health with the correct activities on the DED Trade Licence.
+In order to import and sell Medical Devices and Equipment into the UAE, firstly the company importing the equipment must be correctly set up and registered with the Ministry of Health with the correct activities on the Department of Economic Development (DED) Trade Licence.
 The importer must be a legal entity established in the UAE or an UAE national.

 Then the Medical Equipment itself needs to be individually registered with the UAE Ministry of Health.

-Companies wishing to import and distribute medical products within the UAE must therefore establish their own legal entity in the UAE and apply for registration of that company with the Ministry of Health.
+Companies wishing to import and distribute medical products within the UAE (sell medical equipment) must therefore establish their own legal entity, such as a medical supply business, in the UAE and apply for registration of that company with the Ministry of Health.

 Alternatively the company can look to engage a local distribution agent or commercial agent who is already registered with the Ministry of Health for the importation and distribution of medical products.
 That agent will then register the medical products for them - be aware that in the case of commercial agency the local agent appointed will then become the agent for those products and will effectively own the distribution rights to them in UAE.
 It can be very difficult to unwind a commercial agency agreement in the future if the agent is not performing.

-The two key activities listed in the Dubai DED (Department of Economic Development) relating to Trading and Importing of Medical Equipment, Instruments and Devices are as follows:
+The two key activities listed in the Dubai DED relating to Trading and Importing of Medical Equipment, Instruments and Devices are as follows:

 1. Medical, Surgical Articles & Requisites Trading